Skai Isyourgod: Summary

 The three viral songs come from the first half of the album.

-The namesake song, "Stack from All Sides"(八方来财), describes a life full of hustle.
-It opens with folk imagery, in which the protagonist dreams of social climbs, whether it be acquiring a better scooter, buying new fancy clothes, showing off his wealth, or upgrading to a white or yellow motorcycle license plate; white and yellow license plates in Guangdong and Hong Kong are a sign of success, and therefore, are a local status symbol.
-Wearing jade pendants for luck, keeping a home altar with incense and offerings, regularly bowing and praying, and seeking wealth from the divine, he is constantly chasing money and status, but not through glorified business.
-The man gambles, plays mahjong, and has side hustles in order to achieve this.
-He knows the methodology of his social ascension is bad, but he does it anyways, alluding to cultural elements, such as yin-yang from Taoism, and karma from Buddhism.
+The title track, "Stacks from All Sides" (八方来财) begins by sampling Korean singer Insooni's 1987 song "Beetle on Vinyl" (비닐장판의 딱정벌레).
+The song describes a life full of hustle.
+It opens with folk imagery, in which the person dreams of social climbs, whether it be acquiring a better scooter, buying new fancy clothes, showing off his wealth, or upgrading to a white or yellow motorcycle license plate.
+White and yellow ones in Guangdong and Hong Kong are a sign of success, thus being a local status symbol.
+Wearing jade pendants for luck, keeping a home altar with incense and offerings, regularly bowing and praying, and seeking wealth from the divine, they are constantly chasing money and status, but not through glorified business.
+The man does gambling, plays mahjong, and has side hustles to achieve this.
+He knows the methodology of his social ascension is bad, but does it anyway, alluding to cultural elements such as yin-yang from Taoism and karma from Buddhism.

-In the next song, "Karma Code"(因果), the protagonist is confronted by the divine about his unethical social rise by traditional Chinese deities, who seek to address the consequences of his deeds.
-Initially, the protagonist tries to appease the gods, then shift the blame, but is ultimately forced to reflect on and acknowledge his actions.
+"Karma Code" (因果) tells about someone who is confronted by the divine about their unethical social rise by traditional Chinese deities, who seek to address the consequences of his deeds.
+Initially, the protagonist tries to appease the gods, then shift the blame, but is eventually forced to reflect on and acknowledge his actions.

-The lyrics of "Blueprint Supreme"(大展鸿图) paint exaggerated, humorous portraits of a nouveau riche lifestyle, describing absurdly lavish yet strangely familiar scenes of showy wealth in modern China, such as the scene of "singing karaoke in the villa and silver arowana in the pool" (别墅里面唱k，水池里面银龙鱼), which is a unique way of "showing off wealth" for Guangdong's wealthy, rather than luxury cars and watches in the traditional sense.
+"Blueprint Supreme" (大展鸿图) begins by sampling lines from a performance of the Cantonese opera The Flower Princess (帝女花 (Dì Nǚ Huā)).
+The lyrics paint exaggerated, humorous portraits of a nouveau riche lifestyle, describing lavish yet strangely familiar scenes of showy wealth in modern China, such as the scene of "singing karaoke in the villa and silver arowana in the pool" (别墅里面唱k，水池里面银龙鱼), which is a unique way of "showing off wealth" for Guangdong's wealthy, rather than luxury cars and watches in the traditional sense.
 In addition, the plot of "the master writes the words himself" (大师亲手题笔字) in the lyrics comes from his parents' obsession with Yi Tou (意头) and belief in Feng Shui during his childhood, as well as people's memory of using "qiu zi" (求字, lit. 'asking for a character')—the practice of asking a master calligrapher or fortune-teller to write a character, typically for symbolic or auspicious purposes—as a special way of socializing at that time.

+Two music videos were released for these three songs.
+"Blueprint Supreme" has its own music video, while "Stacks from All Sides" and "Karma Code" has a combined music video in which the first song transitions into the second.